GoogleCloudPlatform/endpoints-samples/k8s/README.md

 ## (Optional) Use Your Custom `nginx.conf`

    ```
-   # Create secret from your prepared nginx creds
+   # Create the k8s secret from your prepared nginx creds
    kubectl create secret generic nginx-ssl \
        --from-file=./nginx.crt --from-file=./nginx.key

-   # Create the configmap from your prepared nginx.conf
+   # Create the k8s configmap from your prepared nginx.conf
    kubectl create configmap nginx-config --from-file=nginx.conf

    # Use GKE deployment as the example.